-A 15-year-old Point Borough boy was charged on Friday with criminal mischief and gun possession after allegedly firing a BB handgun into Memorial Middle School windows, police said.
+A 15-year-old Point Borough boy was charged on Friday with criminal mischief and gun possession after allegedly firing a BB handgun into windows, police said.

-The boy is charged with unlawful possession of a handgun, unlawful possession of a handgun on school grounds and criminal mischief for allegedly having caused $2,600 worth of damage by firing the BB gun at school windows on Tuesday, said Captain Richard Larsen.
+The boy is charged with unlawful possession of a handgun, unlawful possession of a handgun on school grounds and criminal mischief for said Captain Richard Larsen.
 Five windows were shattered.

 Larsen noted that BB guns have been known to cause severe injuries and even death.
 The boy was with two 14-year-old boys at the time.